organic / biological devices capable of modifying their environment with molecular or atomic scale precision

 An individual bionano unit - a biological/organic nanobot.

-- Biophysics - Text by M. Alan Kazlev
+- Nanostasis - Text by M. Alan Kazlev

 Suspension of all biological activity, by infusing the patient with cryoprotective chemicals and freezing or vitrifying (cryonic suspension), or by chemically bonding cellular components in place.
-See Nanostasis.
+See Biostasis.